phR0ze/tech-docs/src/system/distros/nixos/nix_language/README.md

 * `modulesPath` - helper referring to the `nixpkgs/nixos/modules`

 ### top-level error
-If you something like `has an unsupported attribute ...
+If you see something like `has an unsupported attribute ...
 This is caused by introducing a top-level config or options`.

 NixOS modules allow for two syntaxes